Belinda Carlisle: Activism

-Carlisle supports LGBT rights, which she made public after her son, Duke, came out to her at age fourteen in 2006.
+Carlisle supports LGBT rights, which she made public after her son came out to her at age fourteen in 2006.

 In 2014, Carlisle co-founded Animal People Alliance, a nonprofit organization based in Calcutta, India, that raises funds and trains and employs impoverished women to care for street animals.
 "We are teaching people that animals have feelings," says Carlisle.
 "How to recognize a street animal in distress.
 There is a middle class developing and they still don't have proper vet care, so a lot of what we do will be educational.
 We're partnering with a hospital in Calcutta to teach about adoption and to get access to emergency rooms."

 In May 2024, Carlisle was honored with the Harvey Milk Medal, presented to her by her son and by Stuart Milk, by the Harvey Milk Foundation for her gay rights advocacy.
 In June of that same year she was awarded with the 2024 YGB Namaste Award for her animal advocacy by the organization Yoga Gives Back.